hheyhhay/breathe-easy-stretch/README.md

 - I have a better understanding of React and Typescript not
 - I have a better understanding on why Typescript is beneficial and when it is cumbersome
 ##### Eric -
+- Very happy everything came together with the limitations of the API
+- I have gained a fundamental understanding of TypeScript
+- Getting repetitions of React and implementing HOOKS!

 ## Future Additions
 - Three toggling selectors in which a user can sort the other cities: